Felt accessories. Lace frills . Military styling. Shoulder lines. Wasp waists. Jacket suits. Smart hats and gloves. Straw hats. Red.

 There is no markers mark on the back, however it is marked as sterling silver.
 It may possibly be the work of William Edwards, a reknown silversmith from gold rush era Melbourne.

-Whilst kangaroos and emus were common motifs, this example of his work does demonstrate similar palm trees.
+Whilst kangaroos and emus were common motifs, this example of his work does demonstrate similar palm trees/tree ferns.
 If not his work, it probably is the same era, 1850-1870s.

 Rich colours, especially pink.
 Edwardian and Victorian styles.
 Large jewels.
 Imitation jewels.
 Pearls, sequins and diamantes.
 Fans.
 Brushed up hair held with combs.
 Large belt buckles (still).
 Pins and clips.
 Puffed sleeves with sharp silhouettes.
 War brings new austerity.
 Propeller brooches.
 Turbans.